 How and where we choose to invest can forcefully proclaim our UU ideas.
 Investment screening is the practice of excluding investments from portfolios based on social, environmental and governance criteria.
 It also includes weighting portfolios towards companies that perform better on these criteria and avoiding the poor performers.
-Screening criteria are designed to represent UU values, as expressed in General Assembly Resolutions, Board resolution and the UUA Purposes and Principles.13 The UUA employs Sustainalytics, which specializes in SRI issues, to rate over 1,000 U.S. companies based on these values and to advise on which companies to exclude from the portfolio.
+Screening criteria are designed to represent UU values, as expressed in General Assembly Resolutions, Board resolutions and the UUA Purposes and Principles.
+The UUA employs Sustainalytics, which specializes in SRI issues, to rate over 1,000 U.S. companies based on these values and to advise on which companies to exclude from the portfolio.
 These criteria are applied to the UUCEF's separate accounts; that is, accounts in which the manager selects individual stocks and bonds that are owned directly by the Fund.

 The majority of the Fund's assets are invested in pooled investments such as mutual funds and private co-mingled funds.
 The Investment Committee endeavors, in connection with selecting the pooled vehicles in which the UUCEF invests, to choose, to the extent available and with due regard to investment performance, pooled vehicles that reflect our UU values to the greatest extent possible.
 The UUCEF's assets that are invest in pooled investments vehicles represent only a small portion of all investors' assets in such vehicles.
 As a result, it is not possible for the UUA to apply the SRI Guidelines and screens directly to the holdings of the pooled investment vehicles in which the UUCEF invests.
-Currently approximately 59% of the UUCEF's total investments are in pooled investments, 90% of which are in vehicles with SRI and/or ESG policies.
-Overall, approximately 83.5% of the UUCEF's investments incorporate SRI/ESG criteria.